Born Female? What Impact Did that Have on You?

 Thanks for being here and for adding your perspective.
 Please share this post with other women you love.

-I’m Anna-Thea, an author and Divine Feminine educator.
+I’m Anna-Thea, an author and Certified Divine Feminine Educator.
 I support women in reclaiming their bodies and speaking authentically from their hearts.
 Women tell me, “I need to love myself more, I just don’t know how.”
 I have easy to use online courses that give you the tools you need to create more love.
 In the courses, you’ll learn how to access and embody the healing power of your divine feminine essence.
 And you will stop living in “sorry” mode.